Edith Cowan University: Campuses

-ECU has three campuses, consisting of two metropolitan campuses at Joondalup and Mount Lawley, and one at Bunbury, in Western Australia's South West Region.
+ECU has three campuses, consisting of two metropolitan campuses at Joondalup and Mount Lawley, and one at Bunbury, in Western Australia's South West region.
 Programs are also offered at regional centres throughout Western Australia.

 The Joondalup Campus is the University's headquarters.
-Facilities on the campus include a new Health and Wellness Building, a multimillion-dollar sport and fitness centre, a new award-winning library and student hub, an outdoor cinema screening Perth International Arts Festival Lotterywest Festival Films during the summer months and on-campus accommodation.
+Facilities on the campus include a new Health and Wellness Building, a multimillion-dollar sport and fitness centre, a new award-winning library and student hub, an outdoor cinema screening Telethon Community Cinemas at the Joondalup Pines during the summer months and on-campus accommodation.
 The campus also forms part of the Joondalup Learning Precinct, which includes the West Coast College of TAFE to the north and the Western Australian Police Academy to the northeast.
-It is serviced by the Joondalup CAT and is close to the Mitchell Freeway.

-The Mount Lawley Campus is close to the Perth central business district (CBD).
+It is serviced by the Joondalup CAT and is close to the Mitchell Freeway.The Mount Lawley Campus is close to the Perth central business district (CBD).
 Facilities on the campus include extensive media training and performing arts facilities, a sport and fitness centre and on-campus accommodation.
 The campus also forms part of the Mount Lawley education precinct with Mount Lawley Senior High School, and is home to WAAPA, one of Australia's most successful and well-known arts training institutions.

 The South West Campus is located in Bunbury, two hours drive south of Perth.
 The South West Campus (Bunbury) is the largest university campus outside the metropolitan area and is part of an educational precinct comprising South West Institute of Technology and the Bunbury Health Campus which includes St John of God Hospital and South West Area Health Services.
 The campus has modern facilities, small class sizes, two vending machines, a cafe, and a common room.
 In addition, a comprehensive range of courses and on-campus accommodation is available.
 Many classes have recently been shifted to online to cater to overseas students.